hhschu/form-completion-rate/README.md

 This project trains an XGBoost tree model to predict the completion rate of a form.
 (The percentage of users would submit after viewing the form).
 And expose the model with a RESTFul API built with FastAPI.

+Please see the `modelling.ipynb` for the modelling process.

 ## Train a model

 To train and export a model, run